zlyuk131/address_formatter/README.md

 Functionality Change Log
 -----------------
+_Version 0.0.3_
+- Added: Option to not remove eir code spaces
+- Bug: Fixed where only first space is removed

 _Version 0.0.2_
 - Added: checkbox to remove "Co." string from the address
 - Added: checkbox to toggle address last line eircode formatter